Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: -off triple point

-It is important to notice that even if the triple point of $\mathcal{S}_0$ does not lie precisely at the origin, the triple point of $\widetilde{\mathcal{S}}_0$ will, due to $\widetilde{c}_i=c_i/N$.
+It is important to notice that even if the triple point of $\mathcal{S}_0$ does not lie precisely at the origin, the triple point of $\widetilde{\mathcal{S}}_0$ will, due to $\widetilde{c}_i(T)=c_i(T)/N$.
+In fact, this holds for any alternate parameter rescaling $c_i/N^{\nu_i}$ by the positive power of the cutoff.
 This is in contrast with the $\phi^4$-model on the fuzzy sphere \cite{Kovacik:2018thy,Tekel:2017nzf}.
+The culprit could be in differing forms of the kinetic term, whose presence allows the $\updownarrow \to \uparrow\uparrow$ transition to develop in the first place.